meiyo99/http5114-workshops-in-web-dev1/README.md

-# http5114
+# HTTP5114 Workshops in Web Development

-Files from Workshops in Web Dev 1.
+This is the repo for class content from [HTTP5114 Workshops in Web Development](https://mediaarts.humber.ca/programs/web-development.html)